Hooded Plover Project

 Furneaux Landcare Group - Case Study 1

 “Everyone involved in shorebird surveying has learnt a lot about hoodies, redcaps, visiting migrant shorebirds, beach bird habitat, and their behaviour.
-It’s been great to compare the population of shorebirds on Flinders Island to numbers on the mainland and Tasmania,” said Ms Hopkins.
+It’s been great to compare the population of shorebirds on Flinders Island to numbers on the mainland and Tasmania,” said Katriona.

-“The population counts are a great way to collect valuable data regarding shorebird population and distribution on Flinders Island … volunteers are also able to communicate species’ information via classroom activities (mainly on truwana / Cape Barren Island) and with Junior Landcarers involved in activities at Flinders Island District High School,” said Ms Hopkins.
+She said population counts are a great way to collect valuable data regarding shorebird population and distribution on Flinders Island.
+Volunteers are also able to communicate species’ information via classroom activities (mainly on truwana / Cape Barren Island) and with Junior Landcarers involved in activities at Flinders Island District High School.

 Katriona Hopkins and Mark Alexander taking a break on a Flinders Island beach

-“We were delighted to discover well-distributed, healthy shorebirds on our island beaches; however, wild weather was the most significant threat observed,” said Ms Hopkins.
+“We were delighted to discover well-distributed, healthy shorebirds on our island beaches; however, wild weather was the most significant threat observed.”

 Nest warden volunteer, Nat Walter, wearing her official volunteer t-shirt at the 2021/22 end-of-season de-brief.